Correlation of geography within the subject and with other subjects

 Eg. Distance between celestial bodies, height of mountains, depth of oceans, thickness of crust, core, mantle, etc.

 Thus Correlation helps in deeper, better, easier, quicker and a more accurate understanding of the topic.

-Geography with Science
+Correlation of Geography with Science

 Geography’s largest and most prominent overlapping is with Science.
 Geography has many topics which are also present in botany, physics, chemistry, biology, astronomy, etc. Like to use apparatus such as thermometers, spirit level, barometers, we need to know the general rules of physics.
 Thus Geography and Science are inter-related.